raminfaracov/PostgreSQL-Range-Types-Overlapping-Ways/README.md

 View file manual_controlling.sql

 # Second option
-In this variant, we will use the "range" type on PostgreSQL and will look at this option as it is possible to automatically control the overlapping of ranges using "PostgreSQL".
+In this variant, we will use the "range" type on PostgreSQL and look at this option as it is possible to automatically control the overlapping of ranges using "PostgreSQL".
 View file auto_controlling.sql